diegodoumecq/joymap/README.md

   * eventModule.addEvent('A.justChanged', eventHandler) would trigger eventHandler when the A button is justChanged, pressed or not
   * eventModule.addEvent('!A.justChanged', eventHandler) would trigger eventHandler when the A button is not justChanged, pressed or not
   * eventModule.addEvent('A + !A.justChanged', eventHandler) would trigger eventHandler when the A button is pressed & not justChanged
-* Once some event handling is added, support [observable streams](https://github.com/Reactive-Extensions/RxJS)
-* Support multiple inputs on a single event handler
-  * This can get out of hand pretty quickly, but it certainly would be pretty neat
-  * This would improve **eventModule.addEvent** by allowing the syntax eventModule.addEvent('A + B') for combination of inputs
-  * eventModule.addEvent('A B') would be triggered by pressing A, releasing it and then pressing B
-  * Need to somehow figure out a timing configuration for the above example
-  * eventModule.addEvent('A + !B') would only trigger if A is pressed and B is not pressed